 The tax is paid purely on the profit on disposal of the asset, instead of the total amount received.

-CGT is payable on many assets, from shares and bonds, to businesses and properties, to antiques and collectables.
+CGT is payable on many assets, from shares and bonds to businesses and properties.
 Although individuals are not exempt from paying CGT, there are exemptions when it comes to what incurs CGT.

-If the asset is exempt from CGT or if the gain accumulated falls under your Annual Exemption (AE) – currently up to £11,700 for an individual – CGT needn’t be paid.
+If the asset is exempt from CGT or if the gain accumulated falls under your annual exemption (AE) – currently up to £11,700 for an individual – CGT needn’t be paid.
 Similarly, if an asset is gifted to a spouse or civil partner, or donated to charity, CGT does not apply.
-We can help advise what is exempt and what is not, as well as advising on various CGT reliefs that may be available, depending on the circumstances
+We can advise on what is exempt and what is not, as well as advising on various CGT reliefs that may be available, depending on the circumstances.

 If you’re liable to pay CGT, the rate of tax payable is dependent on the type of asset and the total amount of your taxable income.